Scale your business with our modular plugins.

 install loco translate plugin

 After activating the plugin, you will see the settings on the left-hand side.
-Since we are going to translate the WooCommerce plugin, go to the Plugins under Loco Translate.
+To translate the WooCommerce plugin, navigate to Plugins under Loco Translate.
 There, you will see all your installed plugins and you have to select WooCommerce.

 loco translate plugins